expressjs/method-override/README.md

   first occurrence is used.
 - All other strings are treated as a property in `req.body`.
 If the property exists in `req.body`, it is read and the entry is deleted from `req.body` for seamless method overrides in the body.

+#### options.methods

+This allows the specification of what methods(s) the request *MUST* be in in order to check for the method override value.
+This defaults to only `POST` methods, which is the only method the override should arrive in.
+More methods may be specified here, but it may introduce security issues and cause weird behavior when requests travel through caches.
+This value is an array of methods in upper-case. `null` can be specified to allow all methods.

 ## Examples